martin-olivier/dylib/README.md

 # Installation

 Click [HERE](https://github.com/tocola/DyLib/releases/download/v1.7.0/DyLib.hpp) to download the DyLib header file
-`:star: Don't forget to put a star if you like the project ! :star:`
+`⭐ Don't forget to put a star if you like the project ! ⭐`

 # Documentation